ahmedali610/media-inpainting-toolkit/README.md

 # media-inpainting-toolkit
  Media Inpainting Toolkit is a command-line Python application that enables seamless removal of unwanted objects from images and videos by leveraging COCO-format masks, state-of-the-art LAMA image inpainting, and XMem video mask propagation.

-# Media Inpainting Toolkit

-A versatile Python toolkit for image and video inpainting and object removal using [LAMA](https://github.com/saic-mdal/lama) and [XMem](https://github.com/hkchengrex/XMem).

 ---

 ## Repository Name